nextapps-de/winbox/README.md

 winbox.setIcon("img/icon.svg");
 ```

-See below in the style section to find out how to customize the titlebar icon style via css.
+See below in the style section to find out how to easily customize the titlebar icon style via css.

 ####  Custom Viewport